Dwarves in Middle-earth: Mining, masonry, and metalwork

-As creations of Aulë, they were attracted to the substances of Arda.
-They mined and worked precious metals throughout the mountains of Middle-earth.
-They were unrivalled in smithing, crafting, metalworking, and masonry, even among the Elves.
-The Dwarf-smith Telchar was the greatest in renown.
-They built immense halls under mountains where they built their cities.
-They built many famed halls including the Menegroth, Khazad-dûm, and Erebor.
-Among the many treasures they forged were the named weapons Narsil, the sword of Elendil, the Dragon-helm of Dor-lómin and the necklace Nauglamír, the most prized treasure in Nargothrond and the most famed Dwarven work of the Elder Days.
+As creations of Aulë, they are attracted to the substances of Arda.
+They mine and work precious metals throughout the mountains of Middle-earth.
+They are unrivalled in smithing, crafting, metalworking, and masonry, even among the Elves.
+The Dwarf-smith Telchar is the greatest in renown.
+They build immense halls under mountains for their cities.
+They build many famed halls including the Menegroth, Khazad-dûm, and Erebor.
+Among the many treasures they forge are the named weapons Narsil, the sword of Elendil, the Dragon-helm of Dor-lómin and the necklace Nauglamír, the most prized treasure in Nargothrond and the most famed Dwarven work of the Elder Days.
 In The Hobbit, Thorin gives Bilbo a Mithril coat of linked rings of mail.